 Sometimes, predicting how consumers will engage with your brand is difficult.
 Consumer tastes and preferences might change, adding variability to your forecasts.

 Many businesses use a quantitative forecasting model based on historical data.
 However, things can change over time, leading to erroneous forecasts.

 Using a forecasting model that does not go beyond historical data will eventually lead to a wrong forecast due to changes in the world and consumer behavior.

 Variables your revenue projections need to account for.

 You want to forecast your business’s revenues as accurately as possible to avoid unpleasant surprises.
 However, several factors out of your control can affect your revenue projections.

 You need to take these factors into account when making your revenue projections.

 Most businesses experience seasonal cycles.
-Some companies make the most money during holiday seasons and less revenue during other months.
-These seasonal swings can affect your business's revenue forecasts on a monthly or quarterly basis.
+Some companies make the most money during the holiday seasons and less revenue during other months.
+These seasonal swings can affect your business’s revenue forecasts on a monthly or quarterly basis.